keras-team/keras-io/guides/md/training_with_built_in_methods.md

 ### Using callbacks to implement a dynamic learning rate schedule

-A dynamic learning rate schedule (for instance, decreasing the learning rate when the validation loss is no longer improving) cannot be achieved with these schedule objects since the optimizer does not have access to validation metrics.
+A dynamic learning rate schedule (for instance, decreasing the learning rate when the validation loss is no longer improving) cannot be achieved with these schedule objects, since the optimizer does not have access to validation metrics.

 However, callbacks do have access to all metrics, including validation metrics!
 You can